adonisjs/v5-docs/content/guides/models/crud.md

 await User.firstOrCreate(searchPayload, savePayload)
 ```

-### `fetchOrCreateMany`
+---

+#### fetchOrCreateMany

-The `fetchOrCreateMany` is similar to the `firstOrCreate` method, but instead you can create more than one rows. **This method is great for creating missing records**.
+The `fetchOrCreateMany` is similar to the `firstOrCreate` method, but instead, you can create more than one row.
+The method needs a unique key for finding the duplicate rows and an array of objects to persist (if missing inside the database).

-- You need to define a unique key as the first argument.
-The value for this key is used to determine, if the record exists in the database or not.
-- The 2nd argument is an array of records to persist, but only the missing ones.

 ```ts
 import User from 'App/Models/User'